HBLocker/RouterOS/Readme.md

 ### The CIA
-I mean do we think anything we own really isnt in a custom some state sponored exploit kit?
+I mean do we think anything we own really isnt in some custom state sponored exploit kit?

 With no suprise when I found this, that within the vault 7 leaks where a cool rootkit developed by the CIA for Microtick routers.